 Commissioner.
 The Commissioner of Elementary and Secondary Education or the Commissioner's designee.

-Commonwealth of Massachusetts Virtual School (Virtual School" or School).
-A Commonwealth virtual school as defined in G.L. c.
+Commonwealth of Massachusetts Virtual School (“CMVS").
+A Commonwealth virtual school as defined in M.G.L. c.
 71, § 94(a).
-A virtual school is a public school operated by a board of trustees whose teachers primarily teach from a remote location using the internet or other computer-based methods and whose students are not required to be located at the physical premises of the school.
+A CMVS is a public school operated under a certificate issued by the Board and governed by a board of trustees whose teachers primarily teach from a remote location using the internet or other computer-based methods and whose students are not required to be located at the physical premises of the school.
+As specified in M.G.L. c.
+71, § 94(c) and (d), there are two types of CMVS:

+CMVS 1.
+As specified in M.G.L. c.
+71, § 94(c) and (d), CMVS 1 may enroll students who live anywhere in Massachusetts or may limit enrollment to students who live in certain districts in Massachusetts.

+CMVS 2.
+As specified in M.G.L. c.
+71, § 94(c) and (d), a CMVS 2 is formed by a single school district, under an agreement entered into by more than one school district or by an education collaborative.
+A CMVS 2 may enroll only students who live in the school district that formed the CMVS, in the school districts that signed the agreement, or in the school districts that are members of the education collaborative that formed the CMVS.

 Department.
 As defined in M.G.L. c.
 71, § 94(a).